-Almost all the equines who come to our sanctuary seek loving new forever homes with people who can give them the love and the life they deserve.
+Almost all the horses and donkeys who come to our sanctuary seek loving new forever homes with people who can give them the love and the life they deserve.

 Below, our list of residents details each animal in need of your help.
-Scroll down to find out more about the equines who thanks to the efforts of the volunteers, supporters and sponsors of A.R.C.H., are rehabilitated and ready for a fresh start.
+Scroll down to find out more about the horses and donkeys who thanks to the efforts of the volunteers, supporters and sponsors of A.R.C.H., are rehabilitated and ready for a fresh start.

 What is the difference between adopting and fostering?

-ADOPTION – this means that you will become the new owner of the equine and be fully responsible for its care and will provide it with a “forever” home.
+ADOPTION – this means that you will become the new owner of the horse or donkey and be fully responsible for its care and will provide it with a “forever” home.

-FOSTERING – equines that are fostered are still owned by ARCH, but a temporary home is provided to the animal whilst we seek to find a suitable adoption option.
+FOSTERING – horses and donkeys that are fostered are still owned by ARCH, but a temporary home is provided to the animal whilst we seek to find a suitable adoption option.
 ARCH continues to be responsible for vet care, farrier and feed costs.